pixijs/pixijs.com/blog/2025-2-15-pixi-v8-launches.md

 ## 🤝 What now?
 Get involved!

-As Pixi v8 takes its first steps into the world, we're eager to see it grow with your feedback and contributions.
-Now we know things won't be perfect, but we're committed to quick responses on [GitHub](https://github.com/pixijs/pixijs) and [Discord](https://discord.gg/nrnDP9wtyX) to any issues that arise, valuing your input to make Pixi even better.
+As PixiJS v8 takes its first steps into the world, we're eager to see it grow with your feedback and contributions.
+Now we know things won't be perfect, but we're committed to quick responses on [GitHub](https://github.com/pixijs/pixijs) and [Discord](https://discord.gg/nrnDP9wtyX) to any issues that arise, valuing your input to make PixiJS even better.

 A heartfelt thanks to our early adopters (everyone in [here](https://discord.com/channels/734147990985375826/1143191340230914068)) for testing the limits of v8, to our dedicated contributors and team for their hard work.
 Your efforts and insights are invaluable to us.
 We could not have gotten here without you!

 A final big shout-out to PlayCo for their support in making this release a reality!

 Let's continue to innovate and push the boundaries of web graphics together.
-Your engagement is key to Pixi's evolution, and we're excited to see where we can go with your help.
+Your engagement is key to PixiJS's evolution, and we're excited to see where we can go with your help.

 ## 📲 Keep in touch!